Tewkesbury Borough Council - Ashchurch Concept Masterplan and Garden Town plan

-A public meeting, organised by ARPC, was held on 10th Decmber at Sherdon's Centre.
+A public meeting, organised by ARPC, was held on 10th December at Sherdon's Centre.
 This was attended by the head of development services at TBC and a comprehensive Q&A session was held.
 A report of the session, produced by ARPC, can be viewed here

-We were told that the Ashchurch Concept Masterplan was part of the formal requirement for a review of the Joint Core Strategy whereas it was a thinly disguised application for Garden Town Status from the beginning.
+The Ashchurch Concept Masterplan was part of the formal requirement for a review of the Joint Core Strategy but it was also being used in an application made by Tewkesbury Borough Council for Garden Town Status for the development to take place at Ashchurch.
 This application has now been approved by the Ministry of Housing, Communities and Local Government despite there being fundamental problems of flooding and transport infrastructure in the area.
-The government’s own rules, for Garden Town design, have been ignored with TBC not involving any of the local councils or communities but simply instructing a skilled consultancy group to produce a glossy booklet designed to appeal to the Garden Community selection group.
-This costly process would not have been necessary for a simple review of housing requirements.
+The government’s own rules, for Garden Town design, have been ignored with TBC not involving any of the local councils or communities beyond presentations of "concepts" from time to time.

 Although responses made to the JCS body are not currently published by TBC the combined local parish councils and the ARPC response may be viewed below...